babyakja/GA_capstone_project/README.md

 _Model the Data using Unsupervised Learning_

+To coduct Topic Modeling two different models were tested from the sklearn feature extraction library:
-- Topic Modeling using Latent Dirichlet Allocation (LDA) and non-negative matrix factorization (NMF)
+  - Latent Dirichlet Allocation (LDA)
-  -
+  - non-negative matrix factorization (NMF)

+Each model type was feed either the count vectorizer results or the TFIDF vectorizer results.
+At first, the  decision on how many number of topics to use was difficult to isolate on where to draw the line.
+To help this, I used the coherence score in `gensim` to map how well the topics were coherent.

-  - evaluation convergence
+- Coherence Score
-- Word 2 Vec for word grouping
+Low number of topics scored higher at 2 or 3 topics.
+This provided

+Ultimately, I settled on using 7 topics that were distinct enough groups to look for the changes in topic discussion I was looking for.

 ## Analysis

 _Evaluate the Data_

+Topics that were able to be isolated:
+- Topic 1:
+- Topic 2:
+- Topic 3:
+- Topic 4:
+- Topic 5:
+- Topic 6:
+- Topic 7:

--
+- Silhouette Score

+Evaluating how well the

 ## Futurework

 There is need to continue the stagnant conversation around mental health and what tools we use to connect those that struggle with issues with the proper resources.
-What we can discover can help the millions of not only those living with bipolar disorder but the ones who care about them
+What we can discover can help the millions of people not only living with bipolar disorder but also their friends, families, and coworkers manage a often misunderstood disorder.

 ## Conclusion

 _Answer the Problem_

+Topics were able to be assigned to each song and showed a change around the release of _My Beautiful Dark Twisted Fantasy_ in general topics.
+This does not indicate this was when behavior was more.
+Training a vocabulary associated with bipolar disorder can improve on what can be associated as

 _Takeaways_

 Data:
 > __Song text data can be inconsistent and difficult to align__
+> __Balancing manual text cleaning with scalable operations is extremely helpful__

 Model:
-> ____
+> __Topic Modeling can assist in finding overarching groups, focus on need (static vs dynamic)__
+> __Word2Vec creates reliable word association grouping and can be useful on a much larger corpus__
+> __t-SNE can be a great visual tool but difficult to fine tune for classification purposes__